SIG7Pro/FunkinFanmasters/README.md

 ```
 This is so that the game can take screenshots by pressing F2.

-If you want some external sources that will better walk you through how to compile the game, look no further than the [base game GitHub](https://github.com/FunkinCrew/Funkin) and [FNF Source Code Guide](https://gamebanana.com/tuts/13798), I really hope they help you out!
+If you want some external sources that will better walk you through how to compile the game, look no further than the [base game GitHub](https://github.com/FunkinCrew/Funkin) and [FNF Source Code Guide](https://gamebanana.com/tuts/13798), I hope they can help you out.

 ----------------------------------------------
 Bookmarks